 NEP Studios Introduces Transportable Control Room

+Portable Control Room Provides Everything Smaller Productions Need Without Requiring a Permanent Studio

-PITTSBURGH—NEP Studios announced the launch of a transportable studio that can be shipped to any location in North America, where it can be fully operational often in less than 12 hours.
-NEP says the transportable control room provides a full complement of state-of-the-art control-room equipment to accommodate productions with up to eight cameras, targeting smaller or shorter-term television programs that might not have the budget or the need to rent a permanent studio space.
+PITTSBURGH -- March 11, 2014 -- NEP Studios today announced the launch of a unique transportable studio that can be shipped to any location in North America, where it can be fully operational often in less than 12 hours.
+NEP's new transportable control room provides a full complement of state-of-the-art control-room equipment to accommodate productions with up to eight cameras -- making it ideal for smaller or shorter-term television programs that might not have the budget or the need to rent a permanent studio space.

 "In many big cities such as New York and Los Angeles, long-term studio space for productions can, at times, be scarce," said Barry Katz, senior vice president and general manager of NEP Studios.
 "The new transportable control room is a direct response to our clients who need a fast and cost-effective solution, and don't want a long-term studio.
 With this unique transportable solution, we can offer them the capabilities of a permanent control room, complete with consoles and furniture, with the flexibility and efficiency of a flypack."